No aspect of the advertisement has been approved by the Supreme Court.

-New Jersey Car Accident Attorney
+New Jersey Car Accident Claims

 The Reinartz Law Firm is a personal injury law firm that focuses on car, motorcycle and truck accidents in N.J.

 Automobiles, trucks, motorcycles and buses are involved in accidents every day in New Jersey.
 While statistics show that safe driving campaigns plus safer cars being manufactured are working to reduce the number of fatal accidents, thousands still occur nationwide.
 Of the more than 32,000 fatal motor vehicle accidents that occur in the United States each year, more than 500 of those occurred in New Jersey.
-The numbers increase exponentially for non-fatal car accidents, with more than 240,000 car accidents in New Jersey each year.
+The numbers increase exponentially for non-fatal car accidents, with more than 240,000 non-fatal car accidents in New Jersey each year.